T1nkov/storeTemplate/README.md

 **Credits**

-- Template design and development: [Your Name or Company]
+- Template design and development: by T1nkov
 - Third-party resources and libraries, if any, with appropriate attributions

 **Support**

-For any questions, issues, or support related to the Targeted Ad Sales Template, please contact [Your Email Address].
+For any questions, issues, or support related to the Targeted Ad Sales Template, please contact tg: @t1nkov.

 **Conclusion**